julienLofficialSinequa/Sinequa-Retrieval-Augmented-Generation/README.md

 # <a name="sba_integration"></a> ChatGPT SBA integration

-ChatGPT is integrated into the SBA framework at a different level:
+ChatGPT is integrated in the SBA framework at different level:

 - In the components library, the **machine-learning module** includes a new component `sq-chat` and a service `ChatService`.
-- In the classical Vanilla Search application, the chat component is integrated at a different level to enhance the search experience.
+- In the classical Vanilla-Search application, the chat component is integrated at different level to enhance the search experience.
+In particular, a new "Assistant" component uses ChatGPT to generate answers and improve search results.
 - A new starter application named "chatgpt" is centered on the chat component.
-It provides a new type of experience in which chatting is the main purpose and content retrieval is performed behind the scenes.
+It provides a new type of experience in which chatting is the main purpose and content retrieval is performed behind the scene.

 <br/>